lfreitasds/Webscraping-Star-Jeans/README.md

 Star Jeans is a clothing company (fictional) owned by two Brazilian entrepreneurs Eduardo and Marcelo.
 After several successful businesses, they decided to enter the US fashion market as an online eCommerce website.

-Initially, to keep their operating costs low, they will only sell men's jeans.
+Initially, to keep the operating costs low, they will only sell men's jeans.
 As they get more customers, they may expand their clothing brand.

 With no experience in the fashion market, they don't know the best fabrics, colors, and designs and how much their competitors charge for similar products.